ajnart/homarr-docs/docs/community/translations.md

 ### How to translate
 #### Process
-You can head over to the Crownin translations.
+You can head over to the Crowdin translations.
 There, you'll see what languages are currently being translated and what their progress is:

 ![](img/crowdin-overview.jpg)